Evening

 Alpenglow on the Ala Dağları Mountains, near the village of Çukurbağ, Turkey.
 (Photo copyright © by Kaj Halberg)

-Orange evening light on high-rise buildings, Taichung, Taiwan.
+Evening light on Stolleklint, part of the cliffs on Fur.
 (Photo copyright © by Kaj Halberg)

 Stone fence in evening light, Møn, Denmark.
 (Photo copyright © by Kaj Halberg)